 Pupils will be given a project to complete with an intended user and purpose in mind.
 The children are taught the knowledge, understanding and skills needed to engage in an iterative process of designing and making.
 Wherever possible, DT work is topic based and linked to the History and Geography topics.
 The children will explore overarching themes including mechanical and electrical systems, textiles, structures, and food and nutrition.
 As part of their work with food, pupils should be taught how to cook and apply the principles of nutrition and healthy eating.
 Learning how to cook is a crucial life skill that enables pupils to feed themselves and others affordably and well, now and in later life and is therefore covered once in every year group.
 Within Key Stage 2, key events and individuals that have influenced the world of Design Technology are teaching focuses that are to be covered.
 The use of computer programmes and applications are also a key focus to be utilised by children in their design of their products.

-Design and Technology prepares children to deal with tomorrow’s rapidly changing world.
-It encourages children to become independent, creative problem solvers and thinkers as individuals and part of a team.
-It enables them to identify needs and opportunities and to respond to them by developing a range of ideas and by making products and systems.
-Through the study of Design and Technology, they combine practical skills with an understanding of aesthetic, social and environmental issues, as well as functions and industry.
-This allows them to reflect on and evaluate past and present technology, it’s uses and impacts.
+Design and Technology at Bader Primary prepares children to deal with tomorrow’s rapidly changing world.
+Design and Technology encourages children to become creative, determined problem solvers and enables them to identify needs and opportunities and respond to them by developing a range of innovative ideas.
+Through the study of Design and Technology, children will combine practical skills with an understanding of aesthetic, social and environmental issues, as well as functions and industry.
+This allows them to reflect on and evaluate past and present ideas, their uses and impacts.